Anxiety Transformation Therapist

 Anxiety & Relationships

-Anxiety can deeply affect relationships, often through overthinking, excessive worry, and misinterpretation of neutral interactions.
+Anxiety can deeply affect relationships, often through overthinking, excessive worry, mistrust and misinterpretation of neutral interactions.

 Therapy can help you build emotional regulation, improve communication, and reconnect with your authentic self and others.